Bank of America® Cash Rewards vs. Citi® Double Cash

 Many American credit card users want to earn as much cash back as possible from their cards, and there are many ways to do so.
 Some cards offer bonuses for certain types of purchases, while others feature a higher level of cash back for on everything.
 Bank of America and Citi are two of the nation’s largest credit card issuers and they both offer very competitive cash back credit cards.

 In addition, new applicants receive 18 months 0% APR financing on balance transfers.
 Qualifying balance transfers must be completed within four months of account opening, a 3% balance transfer fee applies, and balance transfers do not qualify for cash back.
-After the promotional rate expires, the standard rate of 13.24% to 23.24% will apply, based on your creditworthiness at the time of the application.
+After the promotional rate expires, the standard rate of 15.49% - 25.49% (Variable) will apply, based on your creditworthiness at the time of the application.

-This card also includes Citi’s Price Rewind service, which will automatically search for a lower price on your eligible, registered purchases, and refund of the difference if it finds a lower price within 60 days of purchase.
-This card also features an extended warranty policy that adds a year to the manufacturer’s warranty for many purchases.
-Travel benefits include worldwide rental car insurance, as well as a travel and emergency assistance hotline.
-Citi also offers automatic account alerts, a customizable payment due date, and compatibility with the Apple Pay mobile payment system.
+This card also includes automatic account alerts, a customizable payment due date, and compatibility with the Apple Pay mobile payment system.
 There is no annual fee for this card, but there is a 3% foreign transaction fee imposed on all payments processed outside of the United States.